 Shell (Water Resistance)- The last layer is needed for water resistance.
 If it decides to rain, sleet or snow, you want something that will keep it out.
 But it should also be breathable to keep you dry underneath.
 If your outer layer has down or something inside, you may or not may need an installation layer.

 Stick with two layers.
 Think of a tighter layer underneath that is breathable.
 Then add a secondary layer on top, like a fleece or snow pant depending.
 If it’s going to be wet out, you’ll need the snow pant.
 Otherwise, fleece will do too.
 In a pinch, a pair of jeans with a tighter pant underneath will work.
 But make sure you stay upright because if your jeans get wet, they will freeze and be cold.

 Are you ready to hike?

 Hiking should be fun and not a chore.
-Make sure you select a location that has something interesting, some of the best locations are those with Waterfalls and other oddities that you don’t normally see.
+These tips for winter hiking will help to make sure you have a great time.
+Make sure you select a location that has something interesting, some of the best locations are those with waterfalls and other oddities that you don’t normally see.
 Go out after a fresh frost, or when the trees appear frozen.
 For some inspiration on where to hike, check out the Minnesota State Parks.